-Early engagement of an acoustician is expected to advise on the acoustic design strategy and performance of the building, referencing SHTM 08-01 and HBN 08-02.
-The outcomes and recommendations from an early-stage review should be presented to and fully discussed with the client.
+Early engagement of an acoustician is expected, to advise on the acoustic design strategy and performance of the building, referencing SHTM 08-01 and Health Building Notes (HBN) 08-02, with aim to optimise acoustic outcomes for all users.
+Their recommendations from an early-stage review should be presented to and fully discussed with the client.

-End user feedback should be recognised and the proposed acoustic strategy should be reviewed and agreed with the client.
-Care should be taken to ensure that acoustic comfort levels or client confidentiality is not compromised in any way during the building operational stages (e.g. as a result of sound transmission via an openable window within a patient treatment or consultation area).
+User feedback should be recognised, and the proposed acoustic strategy should be reviewed and agreed with the client.
+Care should be taken to enable acoustic equality, comfort and clinical confidentiality, both during construction and in use stages, such as audible sound transmission to public users, via an openable window from a patient treatment or consultation area.